Generic Name: Risperidone Orally Disintegrating Tablets (ris PER i done)

 - If you are 65 or older, use this medicine (risperidone orally disintegrating tablets) with care.
 You could have more side effects.

 - This medicine may affect being able to get pregnant.
 This effect goes back to normal when the drug is stopped.
 If you have questions, talk with the doctor.

-- Taking this medicine (risperidone orally disintegrating tablets) in the third trimester of pregnancy may lead to muscle movements that cannot be controlled and withdrawal in the newborn.
-Talk with the doctor.
+- Taking this medicine (risperidone orally disintegrating tablets) in the third trimester of pregnancy may lead to uncontrolled muscle movements and withdrawal in the newborn.

 How is this medicine (Risperidone Orally Disintegrating Tablets) best taken?

 Use this medicine (risperidone orally disintegrating tablets) as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - Be careful in hot weather or while being active.
 Drink lots of fluids to stop fluid loss.